GB flag iconENCN flag iconZH

 ‘Permeation’ is the process by which a challenge chemical passes through any barrier at a molecular level – in this case, the glove material.
 In many instances, the process of permeation does not cause any physical change to the glove, so when the glove has not changed visually after contact with the challenge chemical it does not necessarily mean there has been no permeation.

-To test the permeation resistance, a representative specimen of the glove is clamped between two halves of a permeation cell, with the diluted chemotherapy drug on one side and the collection medium on the other.
-This results in the outer surface of the test specimen being in continuous contact with the chemotherapy drug.
 The concentration of the chemotherapy drug in the collection medium is monitored over the test duration.
 The resistance of the gloves to permeation by chemotherapy drugs is then determined by measuring the time taken for the maximum permitted permeation rate to be achieved – also called the ‘breakthrough time’.
-The permeation rate is defined as the amount (in µg) of challenge chemical per surface area (in cm2) of the test specimen detected per minute.
+The permeation rate is defined as the amount (in μg) of challenge chemical per surface area (in cm2) of the test specimen detected per minute.

 Choice of chemotherapy drugs

-The test method that is viewed as the industry standard to assess chemotherapy drug permeation is the American standard ASTM D6978-05.
+The test method that is viewed as the industry standard to assess chemotherapy drug permeation is the American standard ASTM D6978.
 Gloves to be tested in accordance with this standard require assessment against at least nine chemotherapy drugs.
 These nine drugs comprise of seven compulsory drugs and a minimum of two drugs from a list of additional chemotherapy drugs (see tables 1 and 2).
-The full list of 24 drugs given in ASTM D6978-05 was selected to include the four common methods by which chemotherapy drugs affect cancer cells, these being: i) by damaging the DNA of the cancer cells, ii) by replacing some sections of the cancer cell DNA, iii) by damaging the enzymes within the cancer cells and iv) by preventing the cancer cells from duplicating.
+The full list of 24 drugs given in ASTM D6978 was selected to include the four common methods by which chemotherapy drugs affect cancer cells, these being: i) by damaging the DNA of the cancer cells, ii) by replacing some sections of the cancer cell DNA, iii) by damaging the enzymes within the cancer cells and iv) by preventing the cancer cells from duplicating.

 Table 1: Compulsory chemotherapy drugs in ASTM D6978